-This Curious Minds project was designed to find out "What makes Pukekura Park special?".
-We collated information about Pukekura Park and the learning opportunities online as maps and resources.
-Visitors and schools can now plan trips to the Park to have fun, and instantly access information for a richer experience.
+This Curious Minds project was designed to find out "What makes Pukekura Park special?"
+We collated maps and resources about Pukekura Park and the learning opportunities.
+Visitors and schools can now plan trips to the Park to have fun and instantly access information for a richer experience.

 The Park attracts large numbers of people every year, with cultural events such as Womad with over 22,000 people, and the Festival of the Lights with over 100,000 visitors each summer.
 The Brooklands Zoo has over 120,000 visitors a year, and is popular with young families.
 There is scope for expanding science education at the Zoo and there are other Park exhibitions and talks which can link in to this project.

 Engagement with science and technology was presented in a variety of ways using Geographic Information Systems, with Central School and Highlands Intermediate participation.
 We found out more about the Park and produced resources for specific science-based projects.

 Central School and Highlands participated in research activities in the Park, with the Central School workshop presenting an interesting range of investigations.